Are you feeling lost comparing Intel B360 Vs Z370 chipset and considering which one to choose? Don’t get exhausted!

 -Well, the B360 chipset does not support RAID.

-Does B360 chipset support 6th & 7th gen processor?
+Does B360 chipset support the 6th & 7th gen processor?

--No, B360 chipset does not support 6th & 7th gen i5 CPU.
-It is only compatible with 8th gen processor.
+-No, B360 chipset does not support the 6th & 7th gen i5 CPU.
+It is only compatible with the 8th gen processor.

 Does Z370 chipset support RAID?

 -Yes, Z370 chipset support RAID.